Lower bounds to variational problems with guarantees: Performance guarantees for semi-definite relaxations

-\emph{Performance guarantees for semi-definite relaxations.} Similar performance guarantees can be shown for common hierarchies of semi-definite relaxations \cite{Boyd2004} of finding ground states of local Hamiltonians \cite{Mazziotti,PhysRevLett.108.200404,BaumgratzLowerBounds,PironioLowerBounds}.
+Similar performance guarantees can be shown for common hierarchies of semi-definite relaxations \cite{Boyd2004} of finding ground states of local Hamiltonians \cite{Mazziotti,PhysRevLett.108.200404,BaumgratzLowerBounds,PironioLowerBounds}, giving rise to in practice commonly much tighter bounds than those provided by Anderson-type bounds \cite{PhysRevLett.108.200404}.
 The core idea of these approaches is very simple: The constraint of quantum states being positive semi-definite $\rho\geq0$ is relaxed to operators $\omega$ satisfying $\text{tr}(\omega O^\dagger O)\geq 0$ for suitable operators $O$.
 In a next step, the quantum state $\omega$ is eliminated.
 Since the constraint of quantum states being positive semi-definite is relaxed, one naturally arrives at lower bounds to ground state energies.

 Concretely, for a distinguished lattice site $j$, consider a set ${\cal M}$ of cardinality $|{\cal M}|=:C$ of operators $O_a\in {\cal M}$ that has the property that the Hamiltonian term on this site can be written as